Skip to content

 Domain-specific Data Services

-Both InterSystems IRIS and Data Fabric Studio's capabilities can be utilized to develop and manage domain-specific data services, supporting the autonomy of domain teams in managing their data products.
+Both InterSystems IRIS and Data Studio's capabilities can be utilized to develop and manage domain-specific data services, supporting the autonomy of domain teams in managing their data products.
 Their scalability and performance can serve the high demands of domain-centric operations.

 Data Governance and Observability